rpdelaney-archive/iris-setup/BOOTSTRAP.md

 Check out the file it created. `genfstab` will attempt to add records for all the subvolumes as well _if they are already mounted_.
 Since this is a hierarchical subvolume structure, we **do** want them to be in the fstab.

+Also, be sure to specify `noatime` since updating access time is bad on btrfs as explained [here]([200~https://lwn.net/Articles/499293/), and not really useful for much anyway.

 ```
 /mnt/etc/fstab
 ---